 In the wild, panther chameleons will use sunlight for heat and to absorb calcium into their bones

 UVB rays from the sun are used by panther chameleons to convert vitamin D into vitamin D3, critical for the absorption of calcium

 This needs to be recreated in captivity otherwise your panther chameleon’s bones will begin to become brittle and deteriorate.
 This is called metabolic bone disease and is a leading cause of death in captive chameleons but it’s easy to prevent with the correct setup.

 When shopping for bulbs you will see 10.0 and 5.0. panther chameleons need the 5.0 one because anything higher will be too much for them.
 Although vitamin D3 overdose is rare it can happen and be problematic for panther chameleon health.
-This lighting kit from Amazon that comes with the bulb you need will provide all your panther chameleon needs.
+This lighting kit from Amazon comes with the bulb to provide for all your panther chameleon’s UVB needs.